Light & fluffy Devon rhubarb & ginger scones (2026 recipe)

 4. Finely dice rhubarb and stem ginger and mix till coated in flour

-Flour being sprinkled into a cream mixing bowl with fresh rhubarb and ginger on a white tablecloth
+Flour being sifted into a large white ceramic bowl with fresh rhubarb stalks and ginger pieces visible in the foreground

 Sieve the dry ingredients together

-Woman rubbing in butter into flour with her fingers in a mixing bowl with fresh rhubarb and ginger on a white tablecloth
+Hands rubbing chilled butter cubes into flour in a white bowl with fresh rhubarb and ginger on a white tablecloth

 Rub in the butter